apuroop-apz/Docker-Project/README.md

 mysqladmin -uroot shutdown
 while  nc -vz localhost 3306; do sleep 1; done
 ```
-This is condition is true when we use `MYSQL_ROOT_PASSWORD` on docker run.
+This if condition is true when we use `MYSQL_ROOT_PASSWORD` on docker run.
 Since the root user is already created while installation, the command below will just grant all privileges identified by the root password which is specified.
 ```
 if [ ! -z $ROOTPASS ]; then
 service mysql start